AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 Extend on what happens if you try to use non-initialized state.
 :::

+### `is_initialized`

+An unconstrained method to check whether the Singleton has been initialized or not.

+#include_code is_initialized /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust

 ### `replace`

 To update the value of a `Singleton`, we can use the `replace` method.
 The method takes a new note as input, and replaces the current note with the new one.
 It emits a nullifier for the old value, and inserts the new note into the data tree.